SquareBracketAssociates/Booklet-BuildingMemoryGameWithBloc/Chapters/AddingInteraction.md

 ```

-Note that in the latter case the element no longer receives events.
+Note that in the latter case, the element no longer receives events.
 It is used for layout.

 ![Selecting two cards that are not in pair.](figures/BoardMissedPair.png width=50&label=figBoardMissedPair)